So you’ve decided to stick around, have you? The persistent humidity, the aggravating pedestrians — you still want to stay?

 • Customer loyalty cards, something you probably declined during short visits to Japan, become both relevant and useful for long-term stays.
 (More information can be found here.)

 • It depends on where you’re from, but chances are you’re unaccustomed to earthquakes.
 Be ready.
 On 本州, at least, they’re relatively common.
 Some are so minor you may chalk them up to heavy trucks passing by, while others will visibly shake your building for several long seconds.
 Most quakes are brief and mild.
 It’s important not to panic.
-It doesn’t help that many phones (possibly including your own) will start squawking, which is annoying and alarming, so keeping calm can be a challenge.
+It doesn’t help that many phones (possibly including your own) will start squawking, which can be annoying and alarming.

 • While you live in Japan, you may or may not have TV access.
 Maybe you can’t afford it, maybe you’re not interested.
 Regardless, you need to keep an eye out for the NHK.
 NHK is Japan’s government-run TV station, and is funded by a sort of “TV tax” levied against anyone who’s got a TV — including a TV-capable smartphone.
 Even if you don’t get cable or watch TV on your phone, they will still try to charge you.
 Now, if you watch a lot of TV, you might wanna just pay from an ethical standpoint.
 If, however, you don’t watch Japanese TV, take the following advice: